-But there’s no guarantee that your car will reach its reserve price, and you may end up getting less for it than through other ways of selling.
+But there’s no guarantee your car will reach its reserve price, and you might end up getting less for it than through other ways of selling.
 And, if it doesn’t reach your reserved price, you’ll have to take it home and try again in another sale.

-Live auctions: You’ll need to pay an entry fee of around £30, set a reserve price for your car, take it along to the auction and then wait for the hammer to drop.
+You’ll need to pay an entry fee of around £30, set a reserve price for your car, take it along to the auction and then wait for the hammer to drop.

 You simply advertise your car on the site with a full description and photos, and then put the auction ‘live’.

-There are some charges – for example, eBay Motors charge an insertion fee of £10 and a final value fee based on the selling price (£20–£35).
-As with a private sale, you must describe your car accurately so as not to mislead buyers.
+There are some charges – for example, eBay Motors charge an insertion fee of £10 and a final value fee based on the selling price, from a minimum fee of £20 up to a maximum of £35.